|Verified No Logs VPNs|

 ExpressVPN implements TrustedServer (RAM-disk servers)

-Last year ExpressVPN upgraded its entire server network to run in RAM-disk mode.
-They refer to this as the TrustedServer feature.
-This update ensures nothing can be stored on any VPN server as it does away with traditional hard drives.
-As they explained, this is a major improvement from a privacy and security standpoint:
+Similar to NordVPN, ExpressVPN has also upgraded its network to run in RAM-disk mode.
+They call this the TrustedServer feature.
+And as they point out, this is a major improvement from a privacy and security standpoint:

 With our industry-first TrustedServer technology, our VPN servers run only on volatile memory (RAM), not on hard drives.
 Since RAM requires power to store data, this guarantees that all information on a server is wiped every time it is powered off and on again.